Drug Overdose Treatment at Home

 An overdose occurs when someone consumes more of a substance than the body can safely metabolize.
 The psychological effects that occur from overdose will vary based on the substance involved, as well as other factors.

 Drug overdoses have dominated the national news for several years now, usually involving opioid prescription drugs or heroin.
-More than 70,000 people died from a drug overdose in 2017, according to statistics provided by the Centers for Disease Control.
+According to the Centers for Disease Control, more than 70,000 people died from a drug overdose in 2017.
 However, every year there are overdose deaths associated with a wide range of substances, including:

 • 17,000 deaths involving prescription opioids